Kebarrrr/Antidot-Capstone/README.md

 [**Download Our App**](https://drive.google.com/drive/folders/1rGFXLHu5JQC7bkRrhwDT2uAtaWu42DV5?usp=sharing)

 <p>
-**Health Innovation: Empowering Vulnerable Communities for Health and Well-being** Download our app today and join us in improving access to health solutions for all.
+Download our app today and join us in improving access to health solutions for all.
 Stay informed, stay healthy, and make a difference in your community!
 </p>

 <br>